Temporal magnetic interfaces reveal damping-induced spin-wave amplification near the stripe-domain transition in ultrathin films with DMI: Results

+a form directly analogous to photonic and electronic interfaces.
+Note that the $m_x$ and $m_z$ components depend on reciprocal temporal impedance.
+The amplitude sum rules $T+R=1$, the sign of $R$, and the relation to energy conservation at this active boundary are discussed in Sec.~S1 of the Supplementary Information.

+We note that the term ``spin-wave impedance'' has previously appeared in the magnonic literature to describe the radiation impedance of inductive antennas~\cite{Vanderveken2022,Bruckner2025}, which quantifies power transfer between microwave circuits and spin-wave systems.
+By contrast, the magnonic temporal impedance $Z_i$ introduced here characterizes the intrinsic scattering properties of the spin-wave medium at temporal interfaces, in direct analogy to the electromagnetic wave impedance $Z_\mathrm{EM} = \sqrt{\mu/\varepsilon}$ governing spatial dielectric boundaries.

 The reciprocal structure means $T_x > 1$ when $Z_1 > Z_2$, while $T_z > 1$ when $Z_2 > Z_1$; only one component can be amplified at a given interface.
-The precession ellipse area of the transmission coefficients is $T_S = T_x \cdot T_z$, which always exceeds unity when $Z_1 \neq Z_2$.
-This indicates a universal phenomenon: \emph{at any temporal interface with the impedance mismatch, the precession orbit expands}.
-In PMA systems near phase transitions, $\varepsilon^z$ changes dramatically with field, enabling strategic impedance engineering for amplification.
+The precession ellipse area scales as $T_S = T_x \cdot T_z$, which always exceeds unity when $Z_1 \neq Z_2$.
+This indicates a universal phenomenon: \emph{at any temporal interface with temporal impedance mismatch, the precession orbit expands}.
+In PMA systems near phase transitions, $Z_i$ changes dramatically with field, enabling strategic impedance engineering for amplification.

 To validate the model, we performed systematic simulations varying $H_2$ and $k$, with initial field $\mu_0 H_1 = 300$~mT.